oddgeeks/user-management-react-native/README.md

 # Example React Native User List (List View)

+A tiny project and sample to display a list of some users with avatar to fetch data from internet using Json structure.

 # Profile List View

 ![React Native List View - android - screenshot](screenshot1.jpg)